Siilsy/Piano/README.md

 ## ▶️ How to run it ?

-You just have to download everything in the 'Piano' folder, then open it in your computer and open "piano.html", it will open it in a browser like chrome, firefox or others.
+**You can either:**
+- Download everything inside the Piano folder, open it on your computer, and then launch the piano.html file in a browser (like Chrome, Firefox, etc.).
+This allows you to run a specific version of the piano locally.

+**Or:**
+- Simply use the online version via the link above.

+  It always runs the latest version, which is more convenient — but not ideal if you need to access an older version.

 ---